Preventing unsafe abortion

 - Around 22 million unsafe abortions are estimated to take place worldwide each year, almost all in developing countries.

-- Deaths due to unsafe abortion account for 13% of all maternal deaths.
+- In 2008, there were an estimated 47 000 deaths due to unsafe abortion1.
 Africa is disproportionately affected, with nearly two-thirds of all abortion-related deaths.

-- The annual cost of treating major complications from unsafe abortion is estimated at $680 million (1).
+- The annual cost of treating major complications from unsafe abortion is estimated at $680 million2.